jamestiotio/TheSpreadBot/README.md

 ## Additional Resources

-- More about The Spread: https://www.facebook.com/thespread.sg/
+- More information about The Spread: https://www.facebook.com/thespread.sg/